Project Overview

 UX audit

-Conducting a UX audit helped us identify gaps in the customer experience.
+Conducting a UX audit helped us identify gaps in the customer experience related to adding bank transactions.

 When creating a journey map, the goal was to illustrate specific pain points that users face when trying to add multiple transactions on the Bank Rec page.
 I identified opportunities and quick wins to streamline their workflow.